chmp/ipytest/Readme.md

 There are some known issues of `ipytest.cov`

 - Each notebook cell is reported as an individual file
+- Lines that are executed at import time may not be encountered in tracing and may be reported as not-covered (One example is the line of a function definition)
 - Marking code to be excluded in branch coverage is currently not supported (incl. coveragepy pragmas)

 [coverage-py-config-docs]: https://coverage.readthedocs.io/en/latest/config.html
 [ipytest-cov-pytest-cov]: https://pytest-cov.readthedocs.io/en/latest/config.html

+#### `ipytest.cov.translate_cell_filenames(enabled=True)`

+[ipytest.cov.translate_cell_filenames]: #ipytestcovtranslate_cell_filenamesenabledtrue

+Translate the filenames of notebook cells in coverage information.

+If enabled, `ipytest.cov` will translate the temporary file names generated by ipykernel (e.g, `ipykernel_24768/3920661193.py`) to their cell names (e.g., `In[6]`).

+**Warning**: this is an experimental feature and not subject to any stability guarantees.

 <!-- minidoc -->